elastic/go-seccomp-bpf/README.md

 - System call argument filtering is not implemented.
 (Pull requests are welcomed.
 See #1.)
-- System call tables are only implemented for 386, amd64, and arm.
+- System call tables are only implemented for 386, amd64, arm and arm64.
   (More system call table generation code should be added to [arch/mk_syscalls_linux.go](./arch/mk_syscalls_linux.go).)